-DCHHS Reports the First West Nile Virus Death in Dallas County
+DCHHS Reports the Second West Nile Virus Death in Dallas County

-Dallas (August 6, 2024) - Dallas County Health and Human Services (DCHHS) reports the first West Nile Virus (WNV) death in Dallas County for the 2024 season.
-The patient was a female resident of the 75230 zip code with underlying health conditions and was diagnosed with West Nile Neuroinvasive Disease.
+Dallas (October 16, 2024) - Dallas County Health and Human Services (DCHHS) reports the second West Nile Virus (WNV) death in Dallas County for the 2024 season.
+The patient was a male resident of the 75080 zip code with underlying health conditions and was diagnosed with West Nile Neuroinvasive Disease.
 Due to privacy and confidentiality reasons, DCHHS does not disclose additional information about the patient.

 "We are deeply saddened by this loss," said Dr. Philip Huang, Director of DCHHS.
-"This heartbreaking tragedy underscores the critical importance of safeguarding against mosquito bites, which can transmit several diseases including WNV.
-With mosquito activity remaining high in Dallas County, we urge residents to follow the Four Ds to protect themselves."
+"This death underscores the critical importance of safeguarding against mosquito bites, which can transmit several diseases including WNV.
+Mosquito activity is decreasing in Dallas County, but it is still important to follow the Four Ds."